FMMT666/launchpad.py/README.md

       which is required for launchpad.py to work.

-      Notice that the automatic switching into "Ableton Live Mode" does NOT work with Windows 10, due to the SysEx messages issue.
+      Notice that the automatic switching into "Ableton Live Mode" does NOT work with Windows 10 and macOS, due to the SysEx messages issue.

 ### For Launchpad Mk2 users